Help during COVID-19

 Please note: If you availed of any Covid-19 Payment Breaks it will mean that for the duration of the Covid-19 Payment Breaks, the “Date of Next Payment” on your Central Credit Register (CCR) profile will be recorded as the date that your monthly payment ordinarily falls due on your Credit Facilities although no payments are required during the Covid-19 Payment Breaks.
 However, Covid-19 Payment Breaks will not be marked as a missed payment and will not be reported to the CCR as “Payments Past Due”.

-However if you availed of an Alternative Arrangement we will provide this Alternative Arrangement under the SME Regulations* and it will be recorded with the Central Credit Register (CCR) and the Irish Credit Bureau (ICB) which may impact your ability to access credit in the future.
+However if you availed of an Alternative Arrangement we will provide this Alternative Arrangement under the SME Regulations* and it will be recorded with the Central Credit Register (CCR) which may impact your ability to access credit in the future.

 If we amend the terms of the loan we must report that to the CCR as a Restructure Event.
 A “Restructure Event” means an arrangement put in place to help a borrower manage or avoid arrears or other financial difficulty.
-We will also report the arrangement as one to help you manage or avoid arrears or other financial difficulty to the ICB or to another credit reference agency/register if appropriate.
+We will also report the arrangement as one to help you manage or avoid arrears or other financial difficulty to any other credit reference agency/register if appropriate.

 If you fall behind with the payments on your loan, by law we must report that to the CCR.
-We will also report it to the ICB or to another credit reference agency/register if appropriate.
-The report to CCR and ICB will show the number of payments you have missed.
+We will also report it to any other credit reference agency/register if appropriate.
+The report to CCR will show the number of payments you have missed.

-Generally, we do not notify you separately before we make a report on any arrears or an arrangement to the CCR, ICB or another credit reference agency / register.
+Generally, we do not notify you separately before we make a report on any arrears or an arrangement to the CCR or any other credit reference agency / register.

-Banks and other financial institutions can have access to reports of arrears and arrangements of this kind on CCR, ICB or another credit reference agency / register.
+Banks and other financial institutions can have access to reports of arrears and arrangements of this kind on CCR or any another credit reference agency / register.
 This could have a negative effect on your credit rating, making it more difficult for you to borrow from us or other lenders in the future.
 For example, you may have difficulty getting a new loan or other credit.

 *Central Bank (Supervision and Enforcement) Act 2013 (Section 48) (Lending to Small and Medium-Sized Enterprises) Regulations 2015 (as amended).